 Now, if you are wondering why you would need a balance sheet here are a few reasons:-

 Why?
 Because a balance sheet shows the financial condition of your business and whether or not it is viable.

-Once your business grows and you’re able to process a cashbook with confidence you can move on from single entry bookkeeping.
-Remove the training wheels and expand into double entry bookkeeping.
+Once your business grows and you’re able to process a cashbook with confidence you can move on from single entry bookkeeping and learn how to do double entry bookkeeping.

 Leave me a comment in the box below.